 The hotel has 127 rooms and six suites.
 I was lucky enough to be given the King suite room for my stay.
 It was absolutely enormous with a fully equipped kitchen, dining area complete with a large wooden table and a cozy sitting area with a two-seater grey couch and a 55 inch tv.

-The massive wooden bed was fitted with crisp white sheets and was extremely comfortable.
-The bathroom continued the large theme with two sinks and a large walk-in shower complete with Malin and Goetz toiletries.
+The massive wooden bed was extremely comfortable and fitted with crisp white sheets.
+The bathroom continued the large theme with two sinks and a large walk-in shower with Malin and Goetz toiletries.

 The pool area at the hotel was fantastic.
 It has an indoor/outdoor pool for all seasons with a hot tub, sauna, steam room and full-service gym.
 There is a complimentary breakfast bar for all guests.
 It has the basics but I preferred to travel down the road to Five Seeds for my breakfast.